Welcome to the C.G. Jung Foundation

 Tour of India with Guest Lecturer Ashok Bedi, MD

 The C.G.
-Jung Foundation of New York is proud to sponsor the eighth educational tour of India in January 2013.
+Jung Foundation of New York is proud to sponsor the ninth educational tour of India in February 2014.
 This trip is an opportunity to see India through the lens of analytical psychology.
 It will allow tour members to perceive the archetypal depths of life and psyche that Indians knew and expressed in their myth and art, and to understand how the experience and expression of these archetypal dimensions greatly influenced culture and civilization.
 We are honored to have once again as our guest lecturer Dr. Ashok Bedi.

 From the Editor

 — Kathryn Madden

 — Claire Keller

 The Individuation Project: Implications of a New Myth

 Mythologies in Relationships and Relationships in Mythologies

 — Mary Ellen O'Hare–Lavin and Thomas Patrick Lavin

 In Memoriam: Jane White Lewis (1937–2013)